ironhack-labs/lab-ajax-crud-characters/README.md

 ![image](https://user-images.githubusercontent.com/23629340/36733655-8c9903fa-1bd1-11e8-82f7-d425ab140c09.png)

-In this lesson, we will use all what we have learnt about APIs and how to connect an application to them through **Axios**.
+In this exercise, we will use all what we have learned about APIs and how to connect an application to them through **Axios**.

-We will first create a fake API using **JSON-Server** to then do an  application to Create, Read, Update, and Delete characters from it.
-The routes available in this API are the following:

-- **Verb:** GET, **Route:** "/characters"
-  - It receives NO parameters
-  - It returns the full characters list
-  - It returns JSON
-- **Verb:** GET, **Route:** "/characters/:id"
-  - It receives the character ID as a parameter (route)
-  - It returns the character with the indicated id
-  - It returns JSON
-- **Verb:** POST, **Route:** "/characters"
-  - It receives an object as a parameter, with the following format:
-    `{ name: string, occupation: string, cartoon: boolean, weapon: string }`
-  - It returns the created character if there are no errors
-  - It returns the wrong fields if there is some error
-  - It returns JSON
-- **Verb:** PATCH/PUT, **Route:** "/characters/:id"
-  - It receives the character id as a parameter (route)
-  - It receives an object as a parameter, with the following format:
-    `{ name: string, occupation: string, cartoon: boolean, weapon: string }`
-  - All the fields are optionals
-  - It returns the updated character if there are no errors
-  - It returns "Character not found" if there is no character with the indicated id
-  - It returns JSON / text
-- **Verb:** DELETE, **Route:** "/characters/:id"
-  - It receives the character id as a parameter (route)
-  - It returns "Character has been successfully deleted" if there are no errors
-  - It returns "Character not found" if there is no character with the indicated id
-  - It returns text

 ## Requirements

 - Fork this repo
-- Then clone this repo.
+- Then clone this repo

 ## Submission

-- Upon completion, run the following commands
+- Upon completion, run the following commands:
 ```
 $ git add .
 $ git commit -m "done"